stephengold/jme3-utilities/README.md

 ### History

-Since September 2015, the jme3-utilities project has been hosted at https://github.com/stephengold/jme3-utilities
+Since September 2015, the Jme3-utilities Project has been hosted at https://github.com/stephengold/jme3-utilities

 From November 2013 to September 2015, it was hosted at http://code.google.com/p/jme3-utilities

-Old (2014) versions of the jme3-utilities project can still be found at https://github.com/jMonkeyEngine-Contributions/SkyControl
+Old (2014) versions of the Jme3-utilities Project can still be found at https://github.com/jMonkeyEngine-Contributions/SkyControl

-## How to install the SDK and the jme3-utilities project
+## How to install the SDK and the Jme3-utilities Project

 ### jMonkeyEngine3 (jME3) Software Development Kit (SDK)